sigmod/sqlpp/document.md

       { "$1": [ { "message": " like samsung the plan is amazing" }, { "message": " like t-mobile its platform is mind-blowing" } ], "uid": 2 }
     ]

+### <a id="Implicit_group_variables">Implicit group variables
+The group variable is optional.
+If a user query does not declare the group variable, the compiler will generate a variable, which includes all binding variables defined in the `FROM` clause as renaming variables.
+However, after the Group By clause, the user query cannot refer to the generated group variable, but can still refer to binding variables defined in the `FROM` clause just that those binding variables bind to a collection of values.

+#### Example

+    SELECT uid,
+           (
+             SELECT msg.message
+             FROM msg
+             WHERE msg.`in-response-to` > 0
+             ORDER BY msg.`message-id`
+             LIMIT 2
+           )
+    FROM FacebookMessages msg
+    GROUP BY msg.`author-id` AS uid;

+It returns:

+    [
+      { "$1": [ { "message": " dislike iphone its touch-screen is horrible" }, { "message": " can't stand at&t the network is horrible:(" } ], "uid": 1 },
+      { "$1": [ { "message": " like samsung the plan is amazing" }, { "message": " like t-mobile its platform is mind-blowing" } ], "uid": 2 }
+    ]

+### <a id="Aggregation_functions">Aggregation functions

+### <a id="SQL-92_aggregation_functions">SQL-92 aggregation functions

+### <a id="SQL-92_compilant_gby">SQL-92 compilant Group By aggregations

 ## <a id="Order_By_clauses">Order By clauses
 The following example returns all `FacebookUsers` ordered by their friend numbers.
 When ordering, `MISSING` and `NULL` is treated as being smaller than any other value if `MISSING` or `NULL`s are encountered in the ordering key(s), and `MISSING` is treated as smaller than `NULL`.